-Improperly designed or non-compliant landfills can pose a high level of risk to impacting surface or groundwater.
-The Saskatchewan Ministry of Environment's compliance plan identifies landfills as one of the high risk ministry regulated areas, also reflective of the findings of the recent Saskatchewan Provincial Auditors report.
+Improperly designed or non-compliant landfills can pose a high level of risk to surface or groundwater.
+The Saskatchewan Ministry of Environment's compliance plan identifies landfills as one of the high risk areas activities regulated by the ministry.
+This information is also reflected in the findings of the recent Saskatchewan Provincial Auditor's report.

 Improper application of pesticides may also represent a threat to source waters.
 Proper application of pesticides is an important means to protect drinking water and source water supplies.
-Under The Pest Control Products (Saskatchewan) Act, there were 1,833 pesticide applicator licenses issued, 577 service (businesses) licenses and 347 pesticide vendor licenses.
+Under The Pest Control Products (Saskatchewan) Act, there have been 1844 pesticide applicator licenses, 525 service (businesses) licenses and 382 pesticide vendor licenses issued in 2015-16.
 Each vendor maintains an approved storage facility registered and approved by the industry and the Ministry of Environment.
 An applicant for a pesticide applicator license must pass a recognized pesticide applicator course.
 The applicator training is valid for a five-year period; however, the applicator license is renewed on an annual basis.
 Licensing of these operations is an important means in protecting water quality.